Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Added the Buddha of Bamiyan as a 3D model to the map.
 - Improved the Boater Hat (Thanks to Miss Duce).

+GUI:
+- Complete Rework of the GUI thanks to Bahmut from the Manaflow Mod.

 General:
 - Reworked experience gain effects to be less prone to bugs.
 - Morgenröte Objectives should now be displayed in front of vanilla objectives.
+- Added a Tutorial that you can access by clicking a button on the Morgenröte Objective Start Screen.

 Fixes:
 - The Famous Racer Event should no longer pop up all the time.